Home Up Search

 Are copper flakes under the feed rolls even when it is properly aligned?
 Check the flakes with a magnet- - bet its magnetic!
 FIND THE MYSTERY OF MAGNETIC COPPER!

 Has the Torch Wire Liner been cleaned recently?
 Cleaning or replacing dirty liners is often the solution to wire feeding problems.
 Consult your MIG torch manufacturer regarding how to clean and change liners.
-Residual "Dirt or Excess Wire Drawing Lubricant" on the wire will cause liner clogging be solved with our "DRY WIPESTM"
+Residual "Dirt or Excess Wire Drawing Lubricant" on the wire will cause liner clogging be solved with our "DRY WIPES"

 Is the contact tip clogged with debris or is a notch worn which pinches the wire?
 Replace with a new tip.
 Consider our "DRY WIPES" to reduce the amount of accumulated debris.